awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell322.md

 ### Install CMake<a name="gsg-marvell322-cmake"></a>

-The CMake build system is required to build the Amazon FreeRTOS demo and test applications for this device\.
-Amazon FreeRTOS supports versions 3\.13 and later\.
+The CMake build system is required to build the FreeRTOS demo and test applications for this device\.
+FreeRTOS supports versions 3\.13 and later\.

 You can download the latest version of CMake from [CMake\.org](https://cmake.org/download/)\.
 Both source and binary distributions are available\.

-For more details about using CMake with Amazon FreeRTOS, see [Using CMake with Amazon FreeRTOS](getting-started-cmake.md)\.
+For more details about using CMake with FreeRTOS, see [Using CMake with FreeRTOS](getting-started-cmake.md)\.

 ## Establish a Serial Connection<a name="marvell322-serial-connect"></a>